 According to the latest agriculture census (2014), there are 574,000 holdings with land in Georgia.
 Of these, 77% have less than one hectare under usage, which is usually divided into several parcels.
 Many of those land parcels are uncultivated or cultivated using outdated methods.
 In addition, with such a small amount of land, rural households cannot earn enough income for their families and their “farming” is subsistence, not commercial.
 Additionally, many of these landholders are not interested in either upgrading their farming practices or selling their land to more efficient farmers.
 As a result, Georgian agriculture is characterized by very low productivity and its contribution to the country’s overall GDP is 7.7% even though it “employs” about 40% of the labor force.

 To improve this situation, the agricultural sector has been a priority for the Georgian government since 2012.
 Many programs have been developed and implemented to transform the sector, but the results are not yet promising – real growth in agriculture was modest in 2018 (+0.7%) after a sharp decline in 2017 (-3.8%).
 While such numbers might destroy optimism about this sector, other countries have also had similar experiences.
-For example, the Indian government subsidizes farmers by various means, but nevertheless experts are talking about the deepening crisis in agriculture in India.
-According to an article in The Economist, the main reason for this crisis is the fragmentation of land, wherein average land size per holding has been shrinking since the 1960’s and today amounts to 1.1 hectare.
+For example, the Indian government subsidizes farmers by various means, but nevertheless, experts are talking about the deepening crisis in agriculture in India.
+According to an article in The Economist, the main reason for this crisis is the fragmentation of land, wherein the average land size per holding has been shrinking since the 1960s and today amounts to 1.1 hectares.

 Not surprisingly, one of the fundamental problems (“root causes”) holding back the development of agriculture in Georgia is the fragmentation of land parcels.